wkillerud/some-sass/packages/language-server/README.md

 some-sass-language-server --stdio
 ```

+**Options**

+`--debug` – runs the development build of the language server, helpful to get more context if the server crashes

 ### Workspace configuration

 The language server requests configuration via `workspace/configuration` on the `somesass` key.
 All fields are optional.